 Turboshifts are like the loners standing on the far side of the dance floor.
 They do not always mix well with others or each other.
 Turboshifts have been designed to have the appropriate balance of light-bending prisms to achieve the desired color changes.
 Mixing them when wet can screw this all up in unexpected ways.
 Metallics, on the other hand, can usually be mixed when wet with other metallics.
 For example, equal parts Pearly Gates + Gold Rush = a new custom Platinum Blonde.
 For more examples see this post.

 It is hard, but try to think about Turbo Dork paints having a “normal” paint surface.
 Dry brushing, feathering, stippling, layering, and highlighting, as well as washes, glazes, shades, inks, and even contrast colors work well.
 Take a look at this post or this one for some ideas to get your creative juices flowing.

 This figure was painted with the Chill Out matched set of Turboshifts, Purl Grey edging, and a dark blue wash in the crevices.

 Tip: Looking for the right color for your next project?
-Check out the website: you can filter the paints by color group as well as get specific suggestions for each individual paint.
+Check out the website: you can filter the paints by color group as well as by shift.